jonnylin13/omega/README.md

 ## Convention
 * Class names will use PascalCase
-* Filenames, function, and variable names will use camelCase
+* Filenames, functions, and variable names will use camelCase
 * SQL tables and columns will use snake_case
 * Tests will be written as `*.test.ts` and placed in the `test/` directory